chris-proffyn/eventumchatbot/README.md

 ## Embedding the Chatbot

-See `eo-chatbot-kit/README.md` for instructions on embedding the chatbot into other websites.
+See `eo-chatbot-kit/README.md` for detailed instructions on embedding the chatbot into other websites.

+For quick testing, use `embed-test.html` in the project root to test the library bundle locally.

 ## Environment Variables